aliozgur/aliozgur.github.io/_posts/2015-04-09-git-migration.md

 You might of course mix and match the strategies above.
 You can migrate most of you repositories with a clear cut strategy but migrate couple of repositories with a grace period.
 Alternatively you can leave some hot projects in Subversion for a while and migrate them later.
 But keep in mind what strategu you choose will be specifc to your organization and deeply effected by the result of Subversion repository reviews.

-> If you do not care about the commit history of your Subversion repositories you can simply export your Subversion repository, create a logal Git repository over the exported one and the simply push your local Git repo to a remote.
-This strategy might be handy for repositories with
+> If you do not care about the commit history of your Subversion repositories you can simply export your Subversion repository, create a local Git repository over the exported one and then simply push your local Git repo to a remote.
+This strategy might also be handy for repositories with small number of unimportant changes.

 So, what we did?
 We choose *clear cut most of all at once* strategy.
 We identified 65 repositories to migrate and 6 of them would be archived and couple of them would be merged under a single Git repository.
 After the migration we ended up with 51 Git repositories.
 Pretty impressive since we used to have 120 Subversion repositories